acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 When a primary source is a website like a blog or forum thread, the easiest way to include it in an artifact is to add a link.
 If the website is no longer available on the web, include a [Wayback Machine](https://web.archive.org/) link.

-If the website *is* still available on the web, you should include both a regular link and a Wayback link.
+However, even if the website is still available on the web—if the site is not itself an archive or online database like the Internet Archive—you should include a Wayback link alongside a regular link.
 This ensures that even if the content moves, changes, or is taken down, users can still find it.

-You can give both the regular link and the Wayback link the same name in the [artifact file][artifact-file]; the artifact page on Ace Archive will show which is which automatically.
+You can give both the regular link and the Wayback link the same name in the [artifact file][artifact-file]; the artifact page on Ace Archive will show which is the archive link.

+If you need to archive a page that the Wayback Machine isn't able to crawl, such as a page behind a confirmation prompt or login page, check out {{< article "docs/contributing/web-archives.md" >}} for an alternative approach.

 ## Download videos from sites like YouTube